 Employers will want candidates who can lead major cybersecurity projects and communicate their processes in a clear and compelling way to team members and clients.

-To test your leadership and communication skills, employers may ask cybersecurity interview questions such as:
+To test your leadership and communication skills, employers may ask situational cybersecurity interview questions such as:

-Can you tell me about a time when you demonstrated leadership capabilities on the job?
+- Please describe a time when you demonstrated leadership capabilities on the job.

-Describe a time when you had to be careful talking about sensitive information.
+- Please describe a time when you had to handle sensitive information.
 How did you do it?

-How would you explain a complicated technical problem to a colleague/client with less technical understanding?
+- How would you explain a complicated technical problem to a colleague/client who had less technical understanding?

 With behavioral interview questions, employers want to see how you handled past situations.
 Your response will give employers insight into how you may handle tasks or solve problems in the future.